nawabahmadreshi/documentation/pages/marketing-channels/facebook-app-install.md

 Branch links can be used together with Facebook App Install Campaign ads, allowing you to track ad-driven installs on the Branch dashboard and deep link those new users directly to content the first time they open your app.

+Note: This documentation applies for Ad placements across Facebook, Instagram, and the Audience Network.

 This documentation supports the following Facebook Ad Campaign types:

 Facebook Campaign Category | Campaign Type/Objective | Branch Ad Format